Torquay Girls' Grammar School: Forms and houses

-Upon entering the school in year 7, each girl is put into one of five forms and in one of five houses.
+Upon entering the school in year 7, each girl is put into one of six forms and in one of six houses.
 These forms contain all the girls of that house in that year.
 This means all girls in e.g. 7B are of Beal house, and in year 7.
-There are given five such houses and therefore five forms in a year group.
+There are given six such houses and therefore six forms in a year group.
 Younger sisters are usually put in the same house as older sisters.

 The girls stay in these houses.
 They are taught in these form groups for most subjects in years 7–8, but some other subjects are taught in ability groups (e.g. maths) or in the case of technology, alphabetically, as there is not enough room in the tech rooms for all the form to be taught at the same time.

 Each house is named after a past headteacher.